 - After hooking up with Kimchee, Nayoung refers to her intimacy with him as their "fun-together-time".

-- Due to misunderstanding Janet's neck-massaging sessions, Gerald mistakes the term "massage-kigae" as some Korean term for A Date with Rosie Palms (it's just a massaging device).
+- Due to misunderstanding Janet's neck-massaging sessions, Gerald mistakes the term "massage-kigae" as some Korean term for masturbation (it's just a massaging device).
 Cue his horrified looks when Janet, Mrs. Kim and Mr. Kim casually talk about having some massage-kigae time, including Mr. Kim wanting to use it quickly before leaving the store and Mrs. Kim telling him to "just use cream" while in the car.

 - Mr. Kim, dressed in nothing but his robe and boxers is annoyed when he finds Janet (who's moved out at this point) settling at home to watch a movie, saying that this is his "together-time" with Mrs. Kim which they do after their "apart time".
 Janet thinks nothing of it and finds it cute, not understanding what "together-time" actually means until she hears her mother calling for her father from their bedroom upstairs and then quickly leaves.Mr.
 Kim: Together time gonna be very together time.